QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 a & b
 a.intersection(b)

-# elems in a or b but not in both
+# symmetric difference: elems in a or b but not in both
 a ^ b

 # set comprehension